Ozoniuss/casheer/README.md

 - [x] Removing an existing debt;
 - [x] Retrieving a single debt and all its data;
 - [x] Updating an debt;
-- [x] Listing all debts;
+- [x] Listing all debts:
-- [x] Filtering debts based on person;
+- - [x] filtering debts based on person;
-- [ ] Ordering debts during listing operations;
+- - [ ] (OPTIONAL) sorting debts;
-- [x] Default order should be by person increasingly, then by amount decreasingly.
+- - [x] default order should be by person increasingly, then by amount decreasingly.

-I don't expect to have more than 10-15 debts at a time, so filtering could be optional.
-Ordering, however, would be nice to have by person and amount.
+- [ ] (OPTIONAL) filtering debts (although I don't expect to ever have more than 10 debts at a time, so this is likely useless 😉)

 For expenses, I will support:

-- [x] Adding a new expense, given a valid entry; (1)
+- [x] Adding a new expense;
-- [x] Removing an existing expense; (2)
+- [x] Removing an existing expense;
 - [x] Retrieving a single expense and all its data;
 - [x] Updating an expense;
-- [x] Listing all expenses for an entry;
+- [x] Listing all expenses for an entry:
-- [x] Filtering expenses during listing operations;
+- - [x] filtering expenses, based on currency, name, payment method, amount;
-- [ ] Ordering expenses during listing operations;
+- - [ ] (OPTIONAL) sorting expenses;

+Note that an expense exists only within the context of an entry.
+So, all these operations above are valid only given that the associated entry exists.

 Because the size of the content is limited and the app will mostly be used on the local network, pagination remains an optional thing that I will likely not implement.
 Usually, retrieving the entire sheet for a period is desired.
 Plus, it's often likely that the CLI tool will be used alongside the `less` tool, in which case paginating doesn't make as much sense.